That-Cool-Coder/mesothelae/README.md

 ## Server/client communication protocols

 All data in both directions will be sent in JSON format.
+In addition to the main data, a `status` and a `status_code` must be returned in every response from the API

+#### Statuses

+There are three statuses:
+- `OK` signifies that everything is nominal and that the attempted procedure was completed successfully
+- `WARNING` signifies that there has been an issue, probably on behalf of the client.
+Eg: client tries to signin but the target user is not found or the password is incorrect
+- `ERROR` signifies that there is a major error on the server which caused it to fail the target procedure.
+Eg: the database couldn't be opened.

+#### Status Codes

+Currently there are no status codes, but when there are some they will be stored in a Python enum somewhere on the app branch.

 ## API endpoints

 As the program isn't written yet, these are the planned endpoints for the initial release.
 The url of the endpoints will be inside `/api/`.
-The fields in each In addition to the values stated under the subheadings, each of the endpoints also return two other a `status` and a `statuscode`, as stated in [Server/client communication protocols](#serverclient-communication-protocols).
+The fields in each In addition to the values stated under the subheadings, each of the endpoints also return two other items: a `status` and a `status_code`, as stated in [Server/client communication protocols](#serverclient-communication-protocols).

 #### api/signup

 Create a new `User` object and save it in the database.

 Accepts:
 - `username` - a string that will be the `username` value of the `User` data structure
-- `displayName`- a string that will be the `display_name` value of the `User`.
+- `display_name`- a string that will be the `display_name` value of the `User`
-- `password`
+- `password` - a string that will be hashed and stored as the `password` field of the `User`

+Note that there is no confirm password field - the confirmation must be done on the client end.

-Returns nothing.
+Returns no data.

 #### api/signin

+Generate a new `SessionId` data structure which can be used to perform actions later

+Accepts:
+- `username` - the username of the target account
+- `password` - the password of the target account

+Returns:
+- `session_id` - a string which matches the `value` field of the generated `SessionId` object

 #### api/signout

+Invalidate the `SessionId` so that that client is logged out

+Accepts:
+- `session_id` - a string matching the `value` field of the `SessionId` object to delete

+Returns no data.

+#### api/setusername

+Set the username of the user that the `SessionId` belongs to

+Accepts:
+- `session_id` - a valid string matching a `SesssionId` data structure.
+This is also used to lookup the user to modify
+- `new_username` - what to set the `username` to.

+Returns no data.

+#### api/setpassword

+Set the password of the user that the `SessionId` belongs to

+Accepts:
+- `session_id` - a valid string matching a `SesssionId` data structure.
+This is also used to lookup the user to modify.
+- `new_password` - what to set the `password` to.

+Returns no data.

+#### api/deleteaccount

+Delete the account of a user.
+Not finished planning yet.

+#### api/createroom

+Create a new room.
+Not finished planning yet.

+#### api/setroomname

+Rename a room.
+Not finished planning yet.

+#### api/deleteroom

+Delete a room.
+Not finished planning yet.

+#### api/addroommember

+Add a new member to a room.
+Not finished planning yet.

+#### api/sendmessage

+Send a message in a room.
+Not finished planning yet.

 ## Data storage

-The data will be stored in json format, using a custom module for loading, saving and error handling.
+The data will be stored in JSON format, using a custom module for loading, saving and error handling.
 The data will be broken up into a number of files.

 #### Data files